axonweb3/axon/devtools/chain/quick-start.md

 ```

 ### Access [Blockscan](http://127.0.0.1:4020)
-To access the Blockscan explorer, open your browser and visit http://127.0.0.1:4020.
+To access the Blockscan explorer, open your browser and visit <http://127.0.0.1:4020>.
 This will allow you to explore the Axon blockchain using the Blockscan interface.
 ![Blockscan](blockscan-screenshot.png)

-## You Are Good to Go!
+## You Are Good to Go
 Congratulations!
 You have successfully set up and run Axon and Blockscan locally in Docker containers.
 You can now start exploring the Axon blockchain and interacting with the services.

 Next Steps: [Deploy and Interact with a Solidity Contract](https://docs.axonweb3.io/getting-started/for-dapp-devs/deploy_solidity)